 - Those saying having a closer relationship with Russia would be “a very good thing” spiked from averaging less than 10% to 44%

-To view the spikes in the trendlines for all survey questions, scroll down to our interactive dashboard tracker.
+To view the spikes in the trendlines for all survey questions, scroll down to our interactive dashboard tracker (scroll down).